 We have semi-improved pasture, gorse and upland scrub, waterlogged grassland, several small streams and three areas of wonderful ancient woodland.
 You can read more about what make ancient woodland so precious here.
 This includes many veteran trees, which are recorded on the Woodland Trust Ancient Tree Inventory.
 We also have a small historic stone barn which is currently in need of repairs to its roof, although the resident barn owl doesn’t seem to mind!
 Old maps show a fort on the highest part of the land, and it is rumoured that this may date from the Iron-age.

 We have planted 9,000 trees at Bank Woods, with support from The Woodland Trust and The Forestry Commission.
 The main areas of planting are along our boundaries, and between our ancient woodlands.
 We have also taken the first steps to create a wildflower meadow, and created some ‘leaky dams’ to create new habitat.
-Bank Woods is in Nidderdale Area of Outstanding Natural Beauty.
+We have 40 bird boxes in our ancient woodland, and incorporated into our new barn.

 The thousands of trees we have planted at Bank Woods are available for dedications or sponsorships.
 Many of them have been planted as part of our popular carbon offsetting schemes, described here.
 Some have been sponsored by our partners; more details here.